chrismile/CloudRendering/README.md

 built using the C++11 ABI.

-If necessary, PyTorch can be built manually using the commands below (assuming the CUDA Toolkit version 11.5 and [Miniconda](https://docs.conda.io/en/latest/miniconda.html) are installed on the system).
+If necessary, PyTorch can be built manually using the commands below (assuming the CUDA Toolkit version 11.5 and [Miniconda](https://docs.conda.io/en/latest/miniconda.html) are installed on the system). `libcudnn8-dev` is not available by default, and the repository may need to be added from the [cuDNN webpage](https://developer.nvidia.com/cudnn).
+On other operating systems than Ubuntu, it may be necessary to follow the manual installation instructions on the webpage.

 IMPORTANT: `python setup.py install` (the last command below) may use a lot of memory, depending on the number of available CPU threads. `MAX_JOBS=4` can be prepended to reduce the number of build threads if this causes problems.